-342 Table 1 shows obtained results in terms of the RC and PC metrics.
-Figures in this table were 343 calculated considering all the images together.
-In addition, results obtained in the previous 344 work by Diago et al. (2014) are also included in this table for comparison purposes.
-It should be 345 highlighted that results of Diago et al. (2014) were obtained on a different set of images, which 346 were taken using the help of a dark cardboard as background.
-Furthermore, despite the 347 authors collected 90 inflorescence images, the algorithm could be only evaluated on 15 of 348 them.
-These facts make the rigorous comparison of both methods difficult, although some 349 discussion can be brought up.
-The algorithm described in this paper shows evidence of being 350 more balanced in terms of average Precision and Recall.
-The work by Diago et al. (2014) tends 351 to produce less false positives, although this seems to significantly penalise the percentage of 352 actual flowers that can be recognized.
-It could be justified by the application of a more 353 conservative strategy.
-Furthermore, higher precision of the previous work could be logically expected, since the use of a dark cardboard as background avoids the huge ROI calculation Table 1.
-Results of the proposed methodology compared to those obtained by Diago et al. (2014).
-Figures are given in terms of average Precision (PC) and Recall (RC); standard deviation obtained with both metrics is also presented.
-Diago et al. (2014) used a different dataset for calculating their results.
-This is why some features of that dataset and the one used in this study are detailed in this table.
+Table 1 shows obtained results in terms of the RC and PC metrics.
+Figures in this table were calculated considering all the images together.
+In addition, results obtained in the previous work by Diago et al. (2014) are also included in this table for comparison purposes.
+It should be highlighted that results of Diago et al. (2014) were obtained on a different set of images, which were taken using the help of a dark cardboard as background.
+Furthermore, despite the authors collected 90 inflorescence images, the algorithm could be only evaluated on 15 of them.
+These facts make the rigorous comparison of both methods difficult, although some discussion can be brought up.
+The algorithm described in this paper shows evidence of being more balanced in terms of average Precision and Recall.
+The work by Diago et al. (2014) tends to produce less false positives, although this seems to significantly penalise the percentage of actual flowers that can be recognized.
+It could be justified by the application of a more conservative strategy.
+Furthermore, higher precision of the previous work could be logically expected, since the use of a dark cardboard as background avoids the huge ROI calculation problem faced herein.
+In addition, the validation set used by Diago et al. (2014) was less diverse than the one used in this study, since it contained considerably fewer images and considered less grapevine varieties.
+In this respect, Table 2 details results of the presented methodology per variety.
+It can be noticed that accuracy, measured by PC, moderately varies among varieties.
+This can be justified by phenological development of the varieties, which was substantially more advanced for